lynchnf/flunky/README.md

 On a Windows machine, copy file `flunky-main-x.x.x-bin.zip` to your target directory and unzip it.

-When done, this will produce a directory named `flunky` which will contain everything needed to run Flunky.
+When done, this will produce a directory named `flunky` which will contain what you need to run Flunky.

 ## To Run